 Amazon typically offers substantial discounts on Apple products.
 You can also purchase Amazon gift cards from Staples, Office Max, or Office Depot and earn 5 Chase points per dollar spent when using your Chase Ink Business Cash Card.

-The Chase Freedom Unlimited card has no annual fee and earns 3 Chase points per dollar spent everywhere on the first $20K spent within 12 months of opening the card.
-After that it earns 1.5 points per dollar.
-You can use that for cash back at 1 cent per point, or you can increase the cashback from 1.5-3 cents per dollar to 2.25-4.5 cents or more per dollar on travel by also having a Chase Sapphire Preferred, Chase Ink Business Preferred, or Chase Sapphire Reserve card.
+The Chase Freedom Unlimited® card has no annual fee, offers $150 in the form of 15K points for spending $500 in 3 months, and earns 1.5 points per dollar everywhere.
+You can use that for cash back at 1 cent per point, or you can increase the cashback from 1.5 cents per dollar to 2.25 cents or more per dollar on travel by also having a Chase Sapphire Preferred, Chase Ink Business Preferred, or Chase Sapphire Reserve® card.

 Do you plan on getting the new Apple card?